-Are there other sources of money for individuals?
+• Are there other sources of money for individuals?

-The CARES Act provides resources for REALTORS®, their families, and their clients, as well as most Americans, with incomes below certain thresholds in the form of cash payments of \$1,200 per adult plus \$500 for each child under the age of 17.
+The CARES Act provides resources for REALTORS[®], their families, and their clients, as well as most Americans, with incomes below certain thresholds in the form of cash payments of \$1,200 per adult plus \$500 for each child under the age of 17.
 These payments should be sent out starting in April, based on your 2018 or 2019 filing, whichever is more recent.
 More information can be found here.
-Starting after April 13, IRS will have a portal to track your cash payment.
-We will update this FAQ with a link, when its available.
+IRS has a portal to track your cash payment.